kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 pods terminating out of order.
 This will always lead to the fastest rollouts.
 The maximum difference in the ordinals which are Terminating out of Order, can be more than maxUnavailable.

 Choice 3 always guarantees than no two pods are ever Terminating out of order.
 It sometimes does that, at the cost of not being able to Terminate maxUnavailable pods.
-The implementationg for this might be complicated.
+The implementation for this might be complicated.

 Choice 4 provides a choice to the users and hence takes the guessing out of the picture on what they